-But while Charleroi Airport isn't exactly around the corner from Amsterdam, it takes just three to four hours (by car or train, respectively) to commute back and forth to the Dutch capital, and visitors can take in any number of extraordinary cities on the route -- from Charleroi itself to Brussels, Antwerp, Rotterdam and more.
+While Charleroi Airport isn't exactly around the corner from Amsterdam, it takes just two to four hours (by car, bus, or train) to commute from the Dutch capital.
+Visitors can take in several amazing cities en route, too, such as Rotterdam and Antwerp.

 |Train||2 hours, 50 minutes, including airport shuttle||from $50 (with shuttle ticket)||Quick and comfortable public transportation|

 |Car||2 hours, 30 minutes||165 miles (265 kilometers)||Arriving on a time crunch|

 What Is the Cheapest Way to Get From Amsterdam to Charleroi Airport?

 For the cheapest option, travelers can complete the journey from Amsterdam to Brussels by bus and then take a shuttle to Charleroi Airport.
 Riders have a choice between FlixBus and CityBusExpress, both of which depart several times per day.
 FlixBus, however, takes only two hours and 45 minutes as opposed to the four hours the CityBusExpress takes.
 Tickets start at around $12 for this leg of the journey.
 From Brussels, you can take an $18 Flibco shuttle bus from the Brussels-South railway station to Charleroi Airport.
 It takes about an hour.
 Altogether, the trip should take about three hours, 45 minutes, not including transfer times, and cost roughly $30.